RahulGaonkar/Music-Sentiment-Analysis/README.md

 # Music-Sentiment-Analysis
-•	Designed workflow pipelines containing different supervised machine learning models to predict mood of song <br>
+•	Designed workflow pipelines containing different supervised machine learning models to predict mood of song
-•	Performed feature engineering from song lyrics dataset using different natural language processing techniques <br>
+•	Performed feature engineering from song lyrics dataset using different natural language processing techniques
-•	Developed and evaluated different visualization patterns to display insights from predicted results <br>
+•	Developed and evaluated different visualization patterns to display insights from predicted results

 ## Synopsis
 1. The project was developed to predict the mood of the song (happy or sad) based on the lyrics of the song